qingsong-liu/qingsong-liu.github.io/index.md

   <br>
   **Qingsong Liu** and Mohammad Hajiesmaili
   <br>
-  55th ACM SIGMETRICS International Conference on Measurement and Modeling of Computer Systems. **ACM SIGMETRICS 2025**.
+  55th Annual Conference of the ACM Special Interest Group on Measurement and Modeling of Computer Systems. **ACM SIGMETRICS 2025**.

 - **Learning to Optimize Resource Utilization with QoS Guarantees**